Marlon Brando: Personal life

 Brando was smitten with the Mexican actress Katy Jurado after seeing her in High Noon.
 They met when Brando was filming Viva Zapata! in Mexico.
 Brando told Joseph L. Mankiewicz that he was attracted to "her enigmatic eyes, black as hell, pointing at you like fiery arrows".
-Their first date became the beginning of an extended affair that lasted many years and peaked at the time they worked together on One-Eyed Jacks (1960), a film directed by Brando.
+Their first date became the beginning of an extended affair that lasted many years and peaked at the time they worked together on One-Eyed Jacks (1961), a film directed by Brando.

 Brando met actress Rita Moreno in 1954, and they began a love affair.
-Moreno later revealed in her memoir that when she became pregnant by Brando he arranged for an abortion.
-After the abortion was botched and Brando fell in love with Tarita Teriipaia, Moreno attempted suicide by overdosing on Brando's sleeping pills.
+Moreno later revealed in her memoir that when she became pregnant by Brando, he arranged for an abortion.
+After the abortion was botched, and Brando fell in love with Tarita Teriipaia, Moreno attempted suicide by overdosing on Brando's sleeping pills.
 Years after they broke up, Moreno played his love interest in the film The Night of the Following Day.
+After their relationship, she accused Brando of significant emotional abuse and of throwing chairs in a fit of jealous rage after she revealed she had dated Elvis Presley in the past.

-Brando was briefly engaged to the 19 year-old French actress Josanne Mariani whom he met in 1954.
-They broke their engagement when Brando discovered that his other girlfriend, Anna Kashfi, was pregnant and went on to marry her instead.
+Brando was briefly engaged to the 19-year-old French actress Josanne Mariani, whom he met in 1954.
+They broke their engagement when Brando discovered that his other girlfriend, Anna Kashfi, was pregnant, and went on to marry Kashfi instead in 1957.

-Brando married actress Anna Kashfi in 1957.
-Kashfi was born in Calcutta and moved to Wales from India in 1947.
-She is the daughter of a Welsh steel worker of Irish descent, William O'Callaghan, who had been superintendent on the Indian State railways, and his Welsh wife Phoebe.
-However, in her book, Brando for Breakfast, Kashfi claimed that she was half Indian and that O'Callaghan was her stepfather.
-She claimed that her biological father was Indian and that she was the result of an "unregistered alliance" between her parents.
 Brando and Kashfi had a son, Christian Brando, on May 11, 1958; they divorced in 1959.

-In 1960, Brando married Movita Castaneda, a Mexican-American actress; the marriage was annulled in 1968 after it was discovered her previous marriage was still active.
-Castaneda had appeared in the first Mutiny on the Bounty film in 1935, some 27 years before the 1962 remake with Brando as Fletcher Christian.
+In 1960, Brando married Movita Castaneda, a Mexican-American actress; the marriage was annulled in 1968, after it was discovered she was still legally married to her first husband Jack Doyle.
+Castaneda had appeared in the first Mutiny on the Bounty film in 1935, 27 years before the 1962 remake with Brando as Fletcher Christian.
 They had two children together: Miko Castaneda Brando (born 1961) and Rebecca Brando (born 1966).